Help for Victorians with dementia and their carers

 Dementia services support

-Alzheimer’s Australia Vic has counselling, information, education, training and referral services.
+Dementia Australia has counselling, information, education, training and referral services.

 Dementia friendly environments: a guide for residential aged care services has tips and hints about how to change physical environments (residential services, people’s homes, respite services and hospitals) to better support people with dementia.
 The department also provides an online resource, Dementia-friendly environments.